US Work Visa for Dentists | VisaNation

 TN Visa

-If the H-1B cap lottery causes you concern, then the TN visa might allay those fears.
-While it serves as a more versatile visa than the H-1B, the TN has some major requirements that can be difficult to overcome.
-It is only available to citizens of Canada and Mexico.
-Being a legal permanent resident of either country is not sufficient.
-Additionally, there is a limited list of occupations that you can have to qualify for the TN.
-Fortunately, dentistry is on the list.
+If the H-1B cap lottery causes you concern, then the TN visa might be a better option.
+While it serves as a more versatile visa than the H-1B, the TN Visa is exclusive to citizens of Canada and Mexico.

-If you are a dentist who is also a Canadian or Mexican citizen, then you will need to show that you either have the appropriate professional degree or a state/provincial license to practice dentistry in the U.S. Once issued, you will be able to stay in the U.S. for three years with the opportunity to extend your visa an unlimited number of times in three-year increments.
-(TN visas for those from Mexico are currently capped at one year.)
+If you are a dentist with Canadian or Mexican citizenship, you will need to show that you either have the appropriate professional degree or a state/provincial license to practice dentistry in the U.S.

-In order to be eligible for a TN for dentists, you must have one of the following qualifications:
+To be eligible for a TN for dentists, you must have one of the following qualifications:

 • Doctor of Dental Surgery or Doctor of Medicine in Dentistry Degree